 The content of flavonoids (apigenin, quercetin and luteolin) in the extract from Cichorium intybus helps the body rid itself of toxins, supports a positive oxygen balance in the blood and positively influences the metabolism.* [8-11]

-All of the above in combination with the coumarin derivatives form the biologically-active complex of VemoHerb® Cichorium that influences positively the gall-kidney and liver functions.* Also, VemoHerb® Cichorium influences positively the glutathione levels and supports the cardio-vascular system.*
+All of the above in combination with the coumarin derivatives form the biologically-active complex of VemoHerb® Cichorium that influences positively the gall-kidney and liver functions.* Also, VemoHerb® Cichorium influences positively the glutathione levels and support the organism in maintaining the blood vessels’ walls strong and flexible.*

 VemoHerb® Cichorium supports: